hamza4600/backend/README.md

  Admin
  Order

+Basic Schema of A
+Product,
+User,
+Order,

+eRROR Handlers fro the App

  also have schems Of the all of thes APi and consume them in a Database and can be used in Front End

 This was a amazing practice of all of this Product

+// command for pushing the repo to gitHub if we have a new repos and push it to gitHub git init git add .  // add all files in folder git commit -m "add comments " git remote add origin .. name of the Github repo

+also be maister
+This work for me
+git push -u origin main